dkam/paapi/README.md

 `paapi` is a slim wrapper around [Amazon's Product Advertising API 5.0](https://webservices.amazon.com/paapi5/documentation/).

+This gem is under development and currently incomplete.

 ## Installation

 Add this line to your application's Gemfile: